 What is a lacebark pine?
-Lacebark pine (Pinus bungeana) is native to China, but this attractive conifer has found favor by gardeners and landscapers across all but the warmest and coldest climates of the United States.
+Lacebark pine (Pinus bungeana) is native to China, but this attractive conifer has found favor with gardeners and landscapers across all but the warmest and coldest climates of the United States.
 Lacebark pine is suitable for growing in USDA plant hardiness zones 4 through 8.
-The pine trees are appreciated for their pyramidal, somewhat rounded shape and striking bark.
+The pine trees are appreciated for their pyramidal, somewhat rounded shape, and striking bark.
 Read on for more lacebark pine information.

 Growing Lacebark Pines

 If you’re thinking about growing lacebark pines, select a planting site carefully, as these trees perform best in full sunlight and moist, well-drained soil.
-Like most pines, lacebark prefers slightly acidic soil, but tolerates soil with a slightly higher pH than most others.
+Like most pines, lacebark prefers slightly acidic soil but tolerates soil with a slightly higher pH than most others.

 Although the unique, exfoliating bark sets this tree apart from other pines, the bark doesn’t begin to peel for about 10 years.
 Once it begins, however, peeling lacebark pine trees put on a real show by revealing patches of green, white, and purple underneath the bark.
 This distinctive feature is most apparent during the winter months.

 As long as you provide the proper growing conditions, there isn’t much labor involved in growing lacebark pine trees.
 Just water regularly until the tree is well established.
 At that point, lacebark pine is fairly drought tolerant and requires little attention, although it appreciates a little extra water during extended dry periods.